-US stock indexes hold steady as oil’s dismal week eases
+US stock indexes tick higher as oil’s dismal week eases

 - Seattle police transcript of fatal shooting of Charleena Lyles: 'I don't have a Taser' WATCH

 Oil on Wednesday touched its lowest price since August, as expectations continue that supplies of crude will exceed demand.
-Crude has dropped more than 20 percent this year, which puts at peril the big gains in profits that analysts had forecast for energy companies.
+Crude has dropped about 20 percent this year, which puts at peril the big gains in profits that analysts had forecast for energy companies.

-WHEN NO CHANGE IS A GOOD CHANGE: Energy stocks in the S&P 500 were close to flat, which could be considered a victory given the group has already lost nearly 15 percent this year.
+WHEN NO CHANGE IS A GOOD CHANGE: Energy stocks in the S&P 500 rose 0.5 percent, which could be considered a victory given the group has already lost nearly 15 percent this year.

 Technology companies are expected to report some of the strongest earnings growth for the April-through-June quarter, one of the reasons their stocks have been helping to lead the market this year.

-TAKING OFF: American Airlines Group rose $1.28, or 2.6 percent, to $49.71 after saying that Qatar Airways told its U.S. rival it’s looking to buy a 10 percent stake in it.
+TAKING OFF: American Airlines Group rose 97 cents, or 2 percent, to $49.40 after saying that Qatar Airways told its U.S. rival it’s looking to buy a 10 percent stake in it.

+OFF THE SHELF: Barnes & Noble rose 40 cents, or 6.2 percent, to $6.90 after reporting a smaller loss for its latest quarter than analysts expected.
+The bookseller’s shares trimmed their loss for the year to 37.7 percent.

+GOOD, BUT NOT ENOUGH: Accenture fell $7.12, or 5.6 percent, to $119.99 for the largest loss in the S&P 500.
+The consulting company reported quarterly earnings that were in line with analysts’ expectations, but it also modestly trimmed the top end of its forecast for revenue growth this year, when taking changes in foreign-currency values into account.

-MARKETS ABROAD: In Europe, the French CAC 40 fell 0.4 percent, the German DAX dipped 0.1 percent and the FTSE 100 in London lost 0.3 percent.
+MARKETS ABROAD: In Europe, the French CAC 40 fell 0.1 percent, the German DAX was flat and the FTSE 100 in London lost 0.1 percent.
 In Asia, Japan’s Nikkei 225 index slipped 0.1 percent, South Korea’s Kospi added 0.5 percent and the Hang Seng in Hong Kong slipped 0.1 percent.

-Natural gas edged up a penny to $2.90 per 1,000 cubic feet, heating oil rose a penny to $1.38 per gallon and wholesale gasoline added 2 cents to $1.43 per gallon.
+Natural gas edged up a penny to $2.90 per 1,000 cubic feet, heating oil rose 2 cents to $1.39 per gallon and wholesale gasoline added 3 cents to $1.44 per gallon.